hobelinm/PsConfigHive/README.md

 - Git repository for stores (v2?)
 - Set read-only values for a store (v2?)
 - Register-ConfigHive (Add option for register globally v2)
-- Cli File Store to configure the paths where to save files according to their level

 ## Metrics to Collect
 - Module Version